HEP-DL/root2hdf5/README.md

 ## Features

-Currently, this conversion only supports LArCV ROOT files to HDF5.
+Currently, this conversion only supports:

+* LArCV ROOT files to HDF5.

   > NOTE: This requires both `ROOT` and `LArCV` to be installed.
 These are not managed by `pip`, and thus are not collected in `requirements.txt`.

+* ROOT Files with flat TTrees

 ## Credits